-This left the band’s record company a bit confused about how to market the group, who weaved various influences until they got to a sound that was all their own.
-Everyone from the Beatles, the Move and Alex Harvey to the Pistols, the Yardbirds and the Who can be heard in Cheap Trick's music, which is why they were labeled as everything from power pop and New Wave to hard rock and straightforward rock and roll back in the day.
+This left Cheap Trick's record company a bit confused about how to market the group, as they weaved various influences until they got to a sound that was all their own.
+Everyone from the Beatles, the Move and Alex Harvey to the Pistols, the Yardbirds and the Who can be heard in Cheap Trick's music, which is why they were labeled as power pop, New Wave, hard rock and straightforward rock 'n' roll back in the day.

-The next song, ‘On Top of the World,’ remains one of Nielsen's finest, with a killer hook at its core.
+The next song, "On Top of the World," remains one of Nielsen's finest, with a killer hook at its core.
 Robin Zander sings about sex, religion and ego – not your average Top 40 fare.
-A cover of the Move's ‘California Man‘ follows, and it's a better version of the song than the original, even tossing in a riff from another Move tune, ‘Brontosaurus,’ for good measure.
-‘High Roller‘ is powered by a simple but dynamic guitar riff and a killer Nielsen guitar solo.
+A cover of the Move's "California Man" follows, and it's a better version of the song than the original.
+(Cheap Trick even tosses in a riff from another Move tune, "Brontosaurus," for good measure.)
+"High Roller" is powered by a simple but dynamic guitar riff and a killer Nielsen guitar solo.

-As side one comes to a close, Cheap Trick deliver one of their greatest moments: ‘Auf Wiedersehen,’ a top-flight hard rocker with a lyrical nod to Bob Dylan (via Jimi Hendrix) and a lingering refrain of "suicide" delivered by Zander in one of his most effective snarling vocals.
+As side one comes to a close, Cheap Trick deliver one of their greatest moments: "Auf Wiedersehen," a top-flight hard rocker with a lyrical nod to Bob Dylan (via Jimi Hendrix) and a lingering refrain of "suicide" delivered by Zander in one of his most effective snarling vocals.
 Meanwhile, Nielsen, bassist Tom Petersson and drummer Bun E. Carlos drive it all home.
-Petersson's 12-string bass also adds a new sonic element that would figure heavily into the band’s sound from here on out.
+Petersson's 12-string bass also adds a new sonic element that would figure heavily into Cheap Trick's sound from here on out.